Espírito Santo

-The capital, Vitória, is located on an island, which borders the municipalities of Vila Velha, Cariacica and Serra.
-These municipalities plus the outer cities of Fundão and Guarapari constitute the state's main metro area.
+The state is divided into 78 municipalities.
+The capital, Vitória, is located on an island, which borders the municipalities of Vila Velha, Cariacica, and Serra.
+These municipalities, plus the outer cities of Fundão and Guarapari, constitute the state's main metro area.
 In the northern extremes of Espírito Santo is Itaúnas, in the municipality of Conceição da Barra, which is a tourist location known for its sand dunes and forró tradition.

 The Captaincy of Espírito Santo was carved out of the Captaincy of Bahia in the 18th century, during the colonial rule of Brazil, and named after a 16th-century captaincy covering roughly the same area of coast.
-Following the elevation of Brazil to a constituent kingdom of United Kingdom of Portugal, Brazil and the Algarves in 1815, prompted by the transfer of the Portuguese Court to Brazil, Espírito Santo was elevated to a province.
+Following the elevation of Brazil to a constituent kingdom of the United Kingdom of Portugal, Brazil and the Algarves in 1815, prompted by the transfer of the Portuguese Court to Brazil, Espírito Santo was elevated to a province.
 After the independence of Brazil in 1822, it became a province of the newly established Empire of Brazil, and after Brazil became a republic in 1889, it was granted statehood.
 In the early 20th century, its current state symbols were adopted.